x-cellent/kubernetes-cluster-demo/README.md

 ### Comparisson
 - The provider-managed Kubernetes service reduces the time and effort required to administer and maintain a cluster by taking care of the master node.

-- You have more control over your cluster using self-managed Kubernetes.
+- You have more control over your cluster using self-managed Kubernetes (flexibility).
 You can use various cloud computing services and even you can use your own on-site infrastructure.

 ### Testing
 ![Cluster details summary](images/cluster_nginx_lb.png)